CSanders000/post-install-config/README.md

 <img src=https://github.com/CSanders000/post-install-config/assets/161166823/5fe0e38f-283d-43e3-bc44-549d401cacc4"/>
 </p>
 <p>
-Next we will configure our Departments.
+Next, we will configure our Departments.
 To do this we will go to Agents, Departments, then add new department.
 We will name this department System Administrators and then save.
 </p>
 <br />